osslate/irc-message/README.md

 - `tags` - An object with any [IRCv3.2 message tags](http://ircv3.org/specification/message-tags-3.2), if present.
 Tags with no corresponding value are given a value of `true`.
 - `prefix` - A string with the message prefix.
 - `command` - A string with the message command.
-- `args` - An array with the message's arguments/parameters.
+- `params` - An array with the message's parameters.

 ## Installation